zenparsing/js-classes-1.1/docs/assumptions-and-constraints.md

 ## Assumptions

-We assume that either per-instance or per-class encapsulation is a required feature for Classes 1.1.
+We assume that either per-instance or per-class encapsulation is a required feature for Class Members.
 We assume a strong preference for per-class encapsulation.

 Using class-based encapsulation should be: